 - Transportation and recovery of materials/waste will require energy deriving from fossil fuel, a non-renewable source. - The design life for the TS2010 surfacing proposed is estimated to be 20 years.
-This will reduce the requirement for maintenance to this section of road over the period. - The works will result in contribution to resource depletion through use of virgin materials. - There will be an increase in waste to landfill sites should waste materials not be recycled or reused.
+This will reduce the requirement for maintenance to this section of road over the period. - The works will result in contribution to resource depletion through use of virgin materials. - There will be an increase in waste to landfill should waste materials not be recycled or reused.

-- Materials will be derived from recycled, secondary or re-used origin as far as practicable within the design specifications to reduce natural resource depletion and associated emissions. - Materials will be delivered on site when required, rather than stock-piled. - The Contractor will comply with all 'Duty of Care' requirements, ensuring that any surplus materials or wastes are stored, transported, treated, used, and disposed of safely without endangering human health or harming the environment.
-All waste transfer notes and/or waste exemption certificates will also be completed and retained.

-- Uncontaminated road planings arising from the works will be fully recycled under a SEPA Paragraph 13(a) Waste exemption in accordance with guidance on the Production for Fully Recovered Asphalt Road Planings. - Use of TS2010 will reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate sources thus reducing GHG emissions. - Where possible all materials will be reused throughout the network, if not possible they will be recycled locally at a suitably licenced waste management facility. - This scheme is in excess of £350k and therefore a Site Waste Management Plan will be prepared.
+- Materials will be derived from recycled, secondary or re-used origin as far as practicable within the design specifications to reduce natural resource depletion and associated emissions. - Materials will be delivered on site when required, rather than stockpiled. - The Contractor will comply with all 'Duty of Care' requirements, ensuring that any surplus materials or wastes are stored, transported, treated, used, and disposed of safely without endangering human health or harming the environment.
+All waste transfer notes and/or waste exemption certificates will also be completed and retained. - Uncontaminated road planings arising from the works will be fully recycled under a SEPA Paragraph 13(a) Waste exemption in accordance with guidance on the Production for Fully Recovered Asphalt Road Planings. - Use of TS2010 will reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate sources thus reducing GHG emissions. - All special waste, such as road planings containing coal tar, will be transport by suitable licenced contractor and will be accompanied by correctly completed special waste consignment note (SWCN) providing information about the waste, the producer and the person the waste is being handed to; the SWCN will be kept for three years, the Site Responsible Manager is responsible for ensuring these are retained onsite. - All waste leaving the site will be removed from site by a licence waste carrier.
+All waste documentation will be provided when requested. - This scheme is in excess of £350k and therefore requires a Site Waste Management Plan.